Independent Living Fund to be wound up

 There has been widespread opposition to the proposed closure of the fund since the plans were announced, with a call for councils to do more to fight the funding cuts, as argued in this article from the Guardian.
 The article argues that, without the ILF, ‘people will become imprisoned in their own homes or face being forced into residential care’.

-Currently, people with such disabilities as a lack of mobility caused by rheumatoid arthritis and other conditions are able to live at home independently with the help of carers, walk in bathtubs and other forms of aid that contribute towards maintaining a relatively active lifestyle.
+Currently, people with such disabilities as a lack of mobility caused by rheumatoid arthritis and other conditions are able to live at home independently with the help of carers, walk in baths and showers and other forms of aid that contribute towards maintaining a relatively active lifestyle.
 It is feared that, without the ILF, not only will these people lose a great deal of freedom come 2016, but that the closure will increase rather than decrease the existing burden on the taxpayer.

 The cost of the fund is comparatively small and allows its beneficiaries to enjoy a better quality of life; without the fund, these people may have to go into care homes, which can cost considerably more and may impact on the individual’s ability to stay active.